matteobaccan/owner/_posts/2020-06-07-owner-1-0-12-released.md

  * [#234](https://github.com/lviggiano/owner/pull/234): Allowing to format Key value by method arguments as with DefaultValue.
- * [#255](https://github.com/lviggiano/owner/pull/255): Solves the thread contention problem reported on Issue #254; Note this has partially been rolled backed in 1.0.12 due to bugs [#268](https://github.com/lviggiano/owner/issues/268) and [#266](https://github.com/lviggiano/owner/issues/266).
+ * [#255](https://github.com/lviggiano/owner/pull/255): Solves the thread contention problem reported on Issue #254; Note this has partially been rolled back in 1.0.12 due to bugs [#268](https://github.com/lviggiano/owner/issues/268) and [#266](https://github.com/lviggiano/owner/issues/266).
  * [64a7c07](https://github.com/lviggiano/owner/commit/64a7c07bd79287b1d9debacfe60ad6e4e597cc39):
    Updated dependencies to work with Java 11 LTS.